Background GradientBackground Gradient

 Data retrieval is crucial to ensure customization when automations are being executed.

 Inkeep agents use Inkeep's RAG system to ground Agents in company data by retrieving relevant content from knowledge bases.
-Doing this in Inkeep is as simple as a drag and drop in the Inkeep console or through integration with third-party tools in the Inkeep console.
+Doing this in Inkeep is as simple as a drag-and-drop in the Inkeep console or through integration with third-party tools in the Inkeep console.
 Users can also choose to connect their own vector database.

-- This approach augments the AI's context with verified information, which enables the generation of accurate responses.
+• This approach augments the AI's context with verified information, which enables the generation of accurate responses.

-Moreover, Inkeep's has an 'Artifact System' designed to create a traceable record for every source and decision made by agents.
+Moreover, Inkeep has an 'Artifact System' designed to create a traceable record for every source and decision made by agents.
 So when an agent uses a tool or interacts with another agent, the resulting information is automatically parsed and stored as an artifact.

-- Each artifact captures the source of the information (such as the tool or agent used), the relevant content from the response, and metadata about the interaction.
+• Each artifact captures the source of the information (such as the tool or agent used), the relevant content from the response, and metadata about the interaction.

 Unlike Inkeep, n8n does not offer its own native RAG engine.
-So a vector databse integration is needed, which n8n has no shortage of.
+So a vector database integration is needed, which n8n has no shortage of.
 This approach requires having a vector database account and manually connecting it.

-- At query time, users must design a workflow that generates an embedding for the user's question.
+• At query time, users must design a workflow that generates an embedding for the user's question.

-- This retrieves the most relevant document chunks from the vector store, and provides these as context to the LLM for answer generation.
+• This retrieves the most relevant document chunks from the vector store, and provides these as context to the LLM for answer generation.

-- Thereby ensuring that responses are grounded in your defined source of truth, as only indexed documents are used for context and retrieval.
+• Thereby ensuring that responses are grounded in your defined source of truth, as only indexed documents are used for context and retrieval.

 Key Difference #3: Developer Experience